esmini/binaries/README.md

-# binaries
+# esmini resources
-Models and pre-built binaries for esmini
+Models, pre-built binaries and other non-code resources